srkds/customize-Github/README.md

 check on add readme.md file

 ## step 3
-you can see a change in your profile.
+You can see a change in your profile.

-now look at some other users' profiles to get some inspiration.
+Now look at some other users' profiles to get some inspiration.